Rockets snap 7-game skid by beating Pistons 121-115 - WTOP News

 Houston shot 55% on the way to taking a 31-28 lead after a quarter, but Jared Rhoden sparked a 15-4 run by the Pistons midway through the second that was capped off by Killian Hayes’ 3-pointer.

 Detroit took a one-point lead into the fourth, but both teams struggled to make shots.
-Houston was able to overcome its poor shooting by getting to the free throw line 18 times.
+Houston was able to overcome its poor shooting by going 14 of 20 from the foul line in the quarter.
+The Rockets had 45 free throw attempts overall, compared to 27 for the Pistons.

 TIP-INS